Police brutality by country: Republic of Ireland

 The Republic of Ireland's police force is called the Garda Síochána (Garda) and employs around 14,500 staff.
-Ireland's criminal laws allow "reasonable force" to be used by the police with regard to all the circumstances, which eludes to officers actions being proportionate in the circumstances.
+Ireland's criminal laws allow "reasonable force" to be used by the police with regard to all the circumstances, which alludes to officers actions being proportionate in the circumstances.
 Excessive use of force is unlawful, though section 76(7) of the Criminal Justice and Immigration Act 2008 allows the following considerations when deciding on what force is reasonable.

 A person acting for a legitimate purpose may not be able to weigh up the exact necessary action at the time or may act instinctively but honestly – in these instances, the use of force may be considered reasonable.

 This is acknowledged by the Garda, who state: "Unfortunately, even in the most civilised democratic jurisdictions, tragedies resulting from police use of force will continue to devastate families and communities".

 The use of force by Irish Police officers has been of international concern, when the European Committee for the Prevention of Torture reported on this issue in the Republic three times within a decade.
 Incidents that prompted this concern centred around the death of John Carty, a man suffering from mental illness who was shot and killed by police; the prosecution of seven Garda police members due to assaults on protesters in 2002 and in 2005; and a fifteen-year-old boy who died after spending time in Garda custody.
 Given this state of events, the Garda engaged independent Human Rights experts to conduct a review of the force who found numerous deficiencies.
 The government responded by implementing new procedures based on this report.
 These include a new complaints procedure available against the Garda (Ombudsman Commission), disciplinary procedures and whistle-blowing protections.